klauer/epics-sumo-mirror/doc/introduction.rst

 unstable
   Unstable means that the :term:`build` is just created.
 This is also the state of a build if it's compilation fails.

+disabled
+  The build should no longer be used, it has a defect or cannot be recreated due to changes in the dependency database.

 The concept of architectures
 ----------------------------